Get more hands on deck with your EECBG Program project. Kickstart a clean energy career. Apply to be or host a Community Energy Fellow!

 - Host entities apply to the Community Energy Fellowship with a specific project scope and preferred qualifications for their fellow candidates.
 The staff member that will mentor the Fellow and oversee the project activities should submit the application and participate in the interview and selection process.
 The application form can be found here.

 - Fellows apply through Zintellect.
 Applications must include references, transcripts, current resume, and a description of their interest in the program, relevant skills, and experience.
-There are two application rounds for Community Energy Fellows with due dates of Oct 8, 2023 and March 16, 2024.
+DOE completed the first round of Fellow selections in Nov.
+2023.
+Fellows applications for second round selection are due by March 31, 2024.

 - Matching: DOE matches selected host institutions with the top 3-5 Fellow candidates in their regions.
 Hosts, along with DOE, will conduct interviews and make final selection recommendations.
 The program is limited to only 25-35 host institutions.
 DOE will do its best to make successful matches but cannot guarantee a Fellow for each host community.